 Frequently Asked Questions

 All gifts to Wake Forest University School of Medicine will count toward your reunion class goal.
 Our alumni are welcome to support a fund of their choice, including the MAA Annual Fund and an MD endowed class scholarship.

 If an alumnus has already made a recent gift, the alumnus may reassign that gift to benefit the endowed class scholarship fund initiative.
 If you or someone in your class would like to reassign the purpose of their gift, please contact the alumni office at 336-716-4589 or email@example.com.

 Does one's reunion gift count toward gift recognition?

 Yes.
-ALL annual gifts of $1,000 or more to Atrium Health Wake Forest Baptist and Wake Forest School of Medicine, are recognized within the Hawthorne Hill Society (HHS).
-If a gift is designated to benefit our academic mission, the donor also will be recognized within the Dean’s Leadership Circle.
+ALL annual gifts of $1,000 or more to Atrium Health Wake Forest Baptist and Wake Forest University School of Medicine, are recognized within the Hawthorne Hill Society (HHS).
+If a gift is designated to benefit our academic mission, the donor will also be recognized within the Dean’s Leadership Circle.
 Please see below for a list of the annual giving societies by giving level.
 Gifts to current-use and endowed scholarships are included.

 |Hawthorne Hill Society||Dean's Leadership Circle|

 What if our class scholarship does not reach the minimum of $50,000 in gifts and/or pledges for an endowed fund?

 To reach the minimum threshold of $50,000 in total gifts to establish an endowed scholarship, your classmates may consider making a pledge wherein gifts can be made over time.
 You may specify your own pledge schedule and donors have up to five years to fulfill their commitments.

 If your class does not reach the minimum threshold of $50,000 within five years, the gifts received to date for this initiative would be slated to benefit the MAA Endowed Scholarship Fund.